William Wilson-Todd

 Sir William Henry Wilson-Todd, 1st Baronet (17 April 1828 – 10 April 1910) was a British Conservative Party politician.
 He was elected as member of parliament (MP) for the Howdenshire constituency at the 1892 general election, and held the seat until he stepped down from Parliament at the 1906 general election.

 He was made a baronet on 31 August 1903, of Halnaby Hall, Yorkshire.

+He was succeeded in his baronetcy by his son William Pierrepont Wilson-Todd (1857–1925).
+His daughter Evelyn Wilson-Todd married at Christ Church, Mayfair, on 4 February 1903 fellow Conservative politician Arthur Henry Aylmer Morton (1835–1913).